Ruth2014/bio2092/03_Genomic_NGS_alignment/readme.md

 ![](./media/image1.gif)

-# Handling “next-generation” sequencing data: alignments against a reference genome
+# Practical 3: Handling “next-generation” sequencing data: alignments against a reference genome

 ## Introduction
 In the previous practical, you saw the raw data output from